Philipstown Man Arrested on Drug Charges | The Highlands Current

 In a separate case, the sheriff’s department said a deputy arrested a Poughkeepsie man on Feb.
 10 on Route 9 near Watergrass Lane in Philipstown on suspicion of driving while intoxicated and operating a vehicle without an ignition interlock device required as a condition of a DWI conviction.

-Stuart W. Young, 32, was charged with two felonies and a misdemeanor and processed at the Philipstown court, the department said.
+Stuart W. Young, 32, was charged with two felonies and a misdemeanor and processed at the Philipstown court, the departent said.

 HOW WE REPORT

-Note: Editor’s Note: Several comments about this story have indicated a development that The Current is seeking to verify.